Our Brains, Our Selves

 Masud Husain

-Leading neurologist Masud Husain shares seven fascinating and surprising cases of brain disorders from across his career – and what they can teach us about our own brains
+Award-winning author and leading neurologist Masud Husain shares seven fascinating cases of brain disorders from across his career – and shows what they can teach us about our own brains

-This is never more evident than if we lose even a single one of our cognitive abilities.
-People who develop a brain disorder can find that their identity, their sense of self, can undergo dramatic changes.
-Through the stories of seven of his patients, acclaimed Oxford University neurologist Masud Husain shows us how our brains create our identity, how that identity can be changed, and sometimes even be restored.
-Among the people we encounter is a man who ran out of words, a woman who stopped caring what others thought of her and another who, losing her memory, started to believe she was having an affair with the man who was really her husband.
+Through the stories of seven of his patients, acclaimed Oxford University neurologist Masud Husain shows us how our brains create, change and can even restore our identity.
+Husain introduces us to a man who ran out of words, a woman who lost all inhibitions and another who believed she was having an affair with the man who was really her husband.

 new Scientist